Treating Bunions (Without Surgery)

 The main problem with bunions is that a toe with a bunion can’t do either.
 This means in feet with bunions we need to manually move that big toe outward, back to where it can push off from.
 We can do this with many different approaches like using toe spacers, our hands, and, as a study which decreased pain and the angle of deformity on women’s bunions over 10 days reported, KT tape (stretchy- therapeutic tape)(Karabicak et al, 2015).
 The more you can use these methods to take care of your feet, and increase the time you spend getting those toe joints to move back toward the midline of the body, the better!

-Connecting to Dusty Muscles
+Connecting to Dusty Muscles:

 The next phase of the attack focuses on strengthening this newfound big toe mobility via toe abduction exercises (Karabicak et al, 2015).
 These are simple but require a lot of focus to execute.
 Sure, your PR last week was hard, but let me tell you, toe abduction is a real brain teaser (I still to this day am way better on one side than the other, it is all a process not a finish line folks).
 Stand and try to lift your big toe slightly up but mostly outward and away from the center of your feet.
 It can be really helpful to touch the medial arch of the foot where the abductor hallucis is, and ask yourself with a kinesthetic cue, “can I turn this on?”

-Correcting the Foot Deformity
+Correcting the Foot Deformity:

 Secondly, we need to strengthen our foot’s ability to move away from pronation, aka into supination (Karabicak et al, 2015).
 This will lift the medial longitudinal arch and start to prevent the cascade of the foot falling inward, into the big toe tilting outwards into the big toe eventually rotating inwards that is the hallux valgus deformity.
 The way we like to do this is to put a wide band around your ankles and another between just your first toe knuckles under some tension (1st metacarpophalangeal joint).
 While keeping weight through your big toe (with the goal of not letting that band slip and snap together), slowly lift the arch of your foot up and out against the tension of the band around your ankles.
 Repeat as many times slowly as you need to feel a gentle burn of muscle fatigue in your aches.